llinauer/tic-tac-toe-rl/README.md

 ![xs_turn](https://user-images.githubusercontent.com/85884720/123285509-64f4fb80-d50d-11eb-84d7-acc189e61b69.png "It's player Xs turn")

-It's Xs turn and he has five possible fields where to put his sign.
-However, if he does not put the X in the top left corner, player O has won.
+It's agent Xs turn and it has five possible fields where to put the sign.
+However, if it does not put the X in the top left corner, player O has won.
-So there are better and worse turns, but how does the agent know the utility of a turn?
+So there are better and worse actions, but how does the agent know which are which?
 A way to do this is by keeping a table with a value for each possible game configuration.
 If the agent has such a table, than it simply chooses the action that leads to the state with the highest value.
-We can construct this lookup table by making use of Reinforcement Learning.

-Before the learning process, we fill up the table with zeros.
-This represents the total lack of knowledge of the individual configurations utilities.
+This table is a special case of a state-action value function (or Q-function).
+A Q-function gives the value of performing an action in a particular state.
+By executing the action with the highest value for a given state, the agent maximizes its chances of achieving a goal (in this case, winning).

+The process of learning a Q-function is called Q-learning.
+Q-functions can be arbitrarily complex and need not be represantable by a table.
+In fact the table approach is intractable for environments with a large number of states.
+For Tic Tac Toe however, a Q-table will do just fine.

+But how can the agent learn the entries of the table?
+Consider a game against a human player (X in this case).

+Initially, the table is filled with zeros.
+Every action in every state is equally viable since the agent just does not know better.

 Start of the first game.
-Player X starts and puts his X somewhere on the board.
+Player X starts and puts an X somewhere on the board.
 The agents turn.
-It has eight possible actions to take corresponding to the eight remaining fields.
-However, since every action leads to a configuration with value 0 (remember, all board configurations in the lookup table are assigned a zero as of yet), so the best it can do is choose an action randomly.
+It has eight possible actions to take.
+However, since every action leads to a configuration with value 0, the best it can do is choose an action randomly.
 The agent thus puts its sign in one of the remaining eight fields at random, but it remembers where.
 The same situation will appear at the agents next turn.
 As the game progresses, the random acting agent won't stand much chance against an even minimally talented Tic Tac Toe player and so it looses and receives a negative reward.

 Now comes the crucial part.
 The agent can learn from this frustrating experience of losing, by decreasing the value of those configurations, that lead to the loss.
 It remembered all actions it took during the course of the game and all board configurations that resulted from those actions.
 The agent goes through all the configurations in reverse order and updates their values according to the formula: